Valley of the Dolls (film): Garland casting

-Patty Duke told an audience at a screening of the film at the Castro Theater on July 20, 2009 that director Mark Robson made Garland wait from 8:00 am to 4:00 pm before filming her scenes for the day, knowing that she would be upset and drunk by that time.
-In her 1987 autobiography Call Me Anna, Duke felt that Garland had been deliberately exploited by the studio.
+In the years after the film's release, Patty Duke repeatedly spoke of the harsh treatment Garland had received by the studio and crew.
+In her 1987 autobiography, Call Me Anna, Duke felt that Garland had been deliberately exploited by the studio.
 She wrote: "The producers may have felt justified in hiring her in the first place ...
 They had gotten their PR mileage out of the situation, the 'Judy comeback' stories had created extraordinary publicity for the film and now she was expendable".
-Academy Award winner Susan Hayward replaced Garland in the role.
-Hayward reportedly had a difficult relationship with the cast and crew, and her clashes with Duke became part of the dramatic tension between their characters.

-20th Century Fox wanted contract star Raquel Welch to play Jennifer but she turned it down, not wanting to play a "sexpot" role.
-She asked to play Neely but the studio refused.

-In January 1967, columnist Dorothy Manners reported that Oscar nominated actress Elizabeth Hartman had been cast in the role of Neely O'Hara, beating out some more famous Hollywood actresses.
-Hartman had allegedly made a successful screen test that "floored" director Mark Robson and producer David Weisbart, the former already enthralled with her performance in Francis Ford Coppola's You're a Big Boy Now.
-However, the following month, it was announced that Duke had signed on to play Neely instead, albeit against her agent's advice.
-Duke's universally panned "over the top" performance almost ruined her career.
+In 2009, Duke told an audience at a "Dolls" event at the Castro Theatre in San Francisco that, despite Garland's issues with substance abuse, Robson and others exacerbated the situation by making her wait several hours before filming her scenes, fully aware that she would be bored, upset and drunk by that time.

+Production

+Production began in January and February 1967 with scenes shot in the New York City area.
+Principal photography started on February 17, and ended in late April.
+On July 21, during post-production of the film, producer David Weisbart died while playing golf with Robson.

+In the decades since the film's release, several involved in the cast and crew have been critical of Robson's behavior on set.
+Tate reportedly refused to cry in one scene to avoid affecting her make-up, "which would cause further delay and further infuriate Robson."
+Duke was also critical of Robson, characterizing him as "the meanest son of a bitch I ever met in my life."

 Release

 The film had its world premiere in Genoa, Italy, on November 16, 1967.
 Following the premiere, the press boarded the cruise ship Princess Italia for a screening on the way to the Canary Islands.
 The ship then headed to Miami where the US premiere took place on November 28.
 Further premieres took place along the route until the ship arrived in Los Angeles for a final premiere on December 14.
-It opened at the Criterion Theatre in New York City on December 15.
+The film received a wide release on December 15, 1967.
+At a time when Fox was releasing most of its films under the roadshow theatrical model, Valley of the Dolls was one of the rare exceptions to the studio's practice.
+Upon its release, the film was the highest-grossing film for seven weeks from December 27, 1967, to February 13, 1968.

 Box office

-The film grossed $50 million worldwide against a $5 million budget.
-According to Fox records, the film needed to earn $9,700,000 in rentals to break even and made $22,925,000, meaning it made a profit, making it Fox's highest-grossing film at the time not to have a roadshow theatrical release.
-For seven weeks (Dec.
-27, 1967—Feb.
-13, 1968), Valley of the Dolls was the #1 most profitable motion picture in America.
+The film grossed $44.4 million worldwide against a $5 million budget.
+According to Fox records, the film needed to earn $9,700,000 in rentals to break even; it made $22,925,000, meaning it made a profit.
+By April 1968, it became Fox's highest-grossing film at the time not to have a roadshow theatrical release.